 - Change the time kept by the RTC:

 - Set OS time based on the hardware clock (RTC):

 sudo hwclock --hctosys

 This command tells the system to set the HC (hardware clock) to SYS (system):

 - Set the RTC based on the operating system time:

 sudo hwclock --systohc

 Use this command to reverse the previous process.

-This guide showed you how to set the time, date, and timezone on your Ubuntu system.
-As we learned, setting your system to synchronize with NTP is typically the best course of action.
+This guide showed you how to set the time, date, and time zone on your Ubuntu system.
+Setting the system to synchronize with NTP is typically the best course of action.